We5ter/Flerken/README.md

 ## Acknowledgments

 We would like to thank <b>Bghost Zhu, Junbo Li, Haizhang Du, Conan Hu, and other colleagues of Tencent Blade Team</b> for their insightful feedbacks throughout the project.
-We also thank <b>Ning Liu, Junjun
-Luo, and Lake Hu</b> for their valuable comments and support.
+In addition, we would like to thank <b>Andrew LeFevre, the creator of Bashfuscator</b>, for his valuable feedback and discussion on Linux obfuscation detection.
+We also thank <b>Ning Liu, Junjun Luo, and Lake Hu</b> for their helpful comments and support.

 ## License